-- Kitchen scissors – I like to label mine so that everyone is aware they are meant to be in the kitchen and cannot be removed from the area.
+- Kitchen scissors – I like to label mine so that everyone knows they are meant to be in the kitchen and cannot be removed from the area.

 - Standing blender (with smoothie attachment) – try and find a lightweight one that's easy to pick up and dismantle for cleaning purposes.

-- Immersion blender – one of the most useful hand tools for making soups and sauces.
+- Immersion blender – this is one of the most useful hand tools for making soups and sauces.

 - Pressure cooker – this is an awesome appliance that helps speed your cooking process up, which is always great if you don't have time or energy to be in the kitchen for hours.

 - Slow cooker – this is still a useful appliance as you can chuck your ingredients in and forget about it until dinner.
-So, even though it takes a while to cook it doesn't require much effort or time on your behalf at all.
+So, even though it takes a while to cook, it doesn't require much effort or time.